 Pursuant to a management agreement, Middlefield Limited (the "Manager") receives a management fee.
 For further details, please see the "Management Fees" section of this report.
-Middlefield Capital Corporation ("MCC" or the "Advisor"), the advisor to the Fund and a company under common control with the Manager, receives advisory fees from the Manager out of the management fee.
-MCC also receives brokerage commissions from the Fund in connection with securities transactions.
-All brokerage commissions paid by the Fund to MCC were at or below market rates.
-In addition, MCC received an agency fee from the Fund in respect of shares sold in 2023 and 2024.
+Middlefield Capital Corporation, the advisor to the Fund and a company under common control with the Manager, receives advisory fees from the Manager out of the management fee.
 For further details, please see the notes to the financial statements.